1823 Recruits Customer Service Officer

-1823 is recruiting Temporary Customer Service Officer (4 months’ contract).
-The duty of this post is to handle enquiries and complaints from the public through phone, email, etc., and subject to operational needs, be required to work on shifts, most likely in the daytime (from 9:00am to 6:00pm) from Monday to Friday.
-The post may be required to work as scheduled in the event of inclement weather such as during typhoon and black rainstorm.
-Interviews will be arranged in early August 2018.
-Successful candidates are required to assume duty in mid-August 2018 the earliest and are subject to deployment to the offices of 1823 in Yau Ma Tei or Kwai Chung.
+1823 is recruiting Customer Service Officer.
+The duty of this post is to handle enquiries and complaints from the public through phone, email, etc. The post requires working on shifts, including on Saturdays, Sundays and public holidays and overnight shifts (5 days’ overnight duty in around 2 months).
+The post is also required to work as scheduled in the event of inclement weather such as during typhoon and black rainstorm.
+Interviews will be arranged in mid-October 2018.
+Successful candidates are required to assume duty in late October 2018 the earliest and are subject to deployment to the offices of 1823 in Yau Ma Tei or Kwai Chung.
 The monthly salaries are $12,920 (under training) and $15,200 (after training).
 A successful candidate will be entitled to paid annual leave of ten days.
 Upon satisfactory completion of the full contract period, a gratuity may be granted to whom has consistently achieved a high standard of performance and conduct.

 Transfer to Innovation and Technology Bureau

 The Efficiency Unit (EU) has been transferred from the Chief Secretary for Administration’s Office (CS’s Office) to the Innovation and Technology Bureau and renamed as the Efficiency Office (EffO) with effect from 1 April 2018.
 The Business Facilitation Division (BFD) under the Economic Analysis and Business Facilitation Unit (EABFU) of the Financial Secretary’s Office (FS’s Office) has also been transferred to EffO to achieve synergy and increase efficiency.
 EffO will further promote innovation among bureaux and departments and provide citizen- centric public services to the local community.